ottopeczWork/async-programming-presentation/README.md

 > **Things to remember**
 >
-> - Use "done" to test something asynchronous.
-Or return the promise...
+> - Return the promise when you test something promise based.
+Use done whe you test something callback based.
 > - Make your assertion run after the asynchronous operation

 ### Case3 test for an event preceded by an async operation